cs-varshaa/Python/README.md

-This is a very simple Python program that generates an 8-character random password using letters and digits.
+this is a simple python code for how much water intakeby a person according to their weght